Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/program-position-tracking.typ

 ]

 = Tracking Theory
-The position tracking system provides the rest of the robots' code with live data on the current position and orientation (represented as a position vector $arrow(d)$, and orientation $theta$) of a predefined point on the robot (called the “tracking center”, see @figure1).
+The position tracking system provides the rest of the robots' code with live data on the current position and orientation (represented as a position vector $arrow(d)$, and orientation $theta$) of a predefined point on the robot (called the “tracking center", see @figure1).
 Note that the tracking wheels can be placed anywhere along the dotted lines without affecting the math; it is the _perpendicular_ distance to the tracking center that matters, as explained below.

 #figure(
   image(